hashed-io/proxy-financial-smart-contracts/docs/Tutorials/how to assign roles.md

 </br>

 15. Congratulations!
 You've registered a new user!
-You should a confirmation message like this:
+You should see a confirmation message like this:

 </br>